ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

         );
     }
     ```
 1. We should also move ```handleClick``` from Board to Game.
-First, simple cut and paste.
+First, simply cut and paste.
 Then, since we want to track history-related information, we need
     ```javascipt
         handleClick(i) {
             const history = this.state.history;